 (ix) any other matter relating to the GST, as the Council may decide.

-Ans.
-Tax payers with an aggregate turnover in a financial year up to [Rs.20 lakhs & Rs.10 Lakhs for NE and special category states] would be exempt from tax.
-Further, a person whose aggregate turnover in the preceding financial year is less than Rs.50 Lakhs can opt for a simplified composition scheme where tax will payable at a concessional rate on the turnover in a state.
+Ans: Tax payers with an aggregate turnover in a financial year up to [Rs.20 lakhs & Rs.10 Lakhs for NE and special category states] would be exem pt fr o m taking registration under GST.
+Further, a person whose aggregate turnover in the preceding financial year is less than Rs.1 Crore (75 lakhs for 9 special category states viz 1.
+Arunachal Pradesh, 2.
+Assam, 3.
+Manipur, 4.
+Meghalaya, 5.
+Mizoram, 6.
+Nagaland, 7.
+Sikkim, 8.
+Tripura, and 9.
+Himachal Pradesh) can opt for a simplified composition scheme where tax will payable at a concessional rate on the turnover in a state.

 Services will be classified as per the Services Accounting Code (SAC)

-Ans.
-Small taxpayers with an aggregate turnover in a preceding financial year up to [Rs.
-50 lakhs] shall be eligible for composition levy.
+Ans: Small taxpayers with an aggregate turnover in a preceding financial year up to Rs.
+One Crore (75 lakhs for special category States – except Jammu & Kashmir and Uttarakhand) shall be eligible for composition levy.
+This scheme is basically for suppliers of goods and restaurant service providers only.
 Under the scheme, a taxpayer shall pay tax as a percentage of his turnover in a state during the year without the benefit of ITC.
-The floor rate of tax for CGST and SGST/UTGST shall not be less than [1% for manufacturer & 0.5% in other cases; 2.5% for specific services as mentioned in para 6(b) of Schedule II viz Serving of food or any other article for human consumption].
+The rate of tax for CGST and SGST/UTGST shall not exceed [2% for manufacturer & 1% in other cases; 5% for specific services as mentioned in para 6(b) of Schedule II viz serving of food or any other article for human consumption i.e. restaurant service providers].
 A tax payer opting for composition levy shall not collect any tax from his customers.
-The government may increase the above said limit of 50 lakhs rupees to up to one crore rupees, on the recommendation of GST Council.

-Tax payers making inter- state supplies or making supplies through ecommerce operators who are required to collect tax at source shall not be eligible for composition scheme.
+Tax payers making inter- state supplies (except persons making inter-state supplies of certain specified handicraft goods) or making supplies through e-commerce operators who are required to collect tax at source shall not be eligible for composition scheme.
+Also manufacturers of ice-cream, pan masala and tobacco products will not be eligible for composition scheme.